perlin-network/wavelet-stack/README.md

   2. `manage-stack` - Manage Wavelet Stack on a Docker Swarm
   3. `build-all-nodes` - Builds all the nodes required to run a stack

+These tools will look at configuration files in the `config/` directory as well as on `/etc/wavelet-stack` on remote Docker Machine hosts.

+The configuration files are:

+  1. `config/default` - Always loaded;  Useful for setting "`stackName`" to set the default stack
+  2. `config/swarm/<swarmName>` - Loaded when using a particular swarm
+  3. `config/stack/<stackName>` - Loaded when using a particular stack, should not be used for remote stacks because other developers may not have the same configuration.
+It is usually better to use `manage-stack edit-config` to edit this.

 ## manage-swarm
 The `manage-swarm` tool helps create and manage remote Docker swarms using Docker Machine.